Atlas-OS/Atlas/README.md

 - [Branding](https://docs.atlasos.net/branding/)

 ## 🤔 What is Atlas?
-Atlas is an open source project that enhances Windows by eliminating factors that negatively impact gaming performance.
-We optimize for minimal stutters and input lag, enhanced privacy, usability, and performance, all with a focus on maintaining functionality.
+Atlas is an open-source project that enhances Windows by eliminating factors negatively impacting gaming performance.
+We optimize for minimal stutters and input lag, enhanced privacy, usability, and performance, all focusing on maintaining functionality.

 ## 👀 Why Atlas?
 ### 🔒 Enhanced Privacy